 Some think Catholics live in fearful insecurity, perpetually worrying they may not make the grade.
-These Christians, on other hand, believe that once people accept Jesus as Lord and Savior, they are saved, period.
+Calvinist Christians, on other hand, believe that once people accept Jesus as Lord and Savior, they are saved, period.
 God is faithful, they reason, and never reneges on his promises.
-Once saved, always saved.
+So once saved, always saved.

-This is partially true.
+So who is right?
+There is truth on both sides.
 God’s promise is sure.
 He gives us grace to accept Christ and salvation.
 But his grace never comes in a way that short-circuits our freedom.

 Assurance & Freedom